Learn how to make a polymer clay ring dish in the shape of a handprint keepsake with these easy craft instructions, complete with a video tutorial.

 Related: Homemade Gifts Kids Can Make

-Make a beautiful ring holder dish with your children at home or in the classroom.
-A jewelry dish makes a wonderful homemade gift idea for Mother’s Day or Father’s Day.
+Create a beautiful ring holder dish with your children at home or in the classroom using marble polymer clay, following the step-by-step instructions and video tutorial for beginners provided above.
+A jewelry dish makes a lovely homemade gift idea for Mother’s Day, Father’s Day, Grandparents’ Day, Christmas, or a Birthday.

 Complete the gift with any of the easy ideas below!

-The necklace in the handprint jewelry dish in the left handprint ring bowl pictured below is a drawing of my daughters that I had made into a necklace.
-For more information about kid’s art jewelry click HERE!
+The necklace in the handprint jewelry dish in the handprint ring bowl on the left in the photograph below is a drawing of my daughters that I had made into a necklace.
+For more jewelry gift ideas and fun ways to complete your handprint gift, scroll through the gift ideas in the following sections:

 - Thumbprint Heart Necklace